commandcontrolQ/PyChess/README.md

 # PyChess - Chess implementation in Python

+> __From July 31st to August 31st, I will not have access to Github, and therefore will not be able to update this repository.
+> Although it may seem like I haven't made any progress, I am still working on PyChess and will continue to work on
+> PyChess until it is complete.__

 > This project is still under construction, and many of the features are yet to be implemented, finished, or polished off.
 >
 > Want to report a bug/issue, or want to suggest a feature?
 Let me know by going to https://github.com/commandcontrolQ/pychess-tf/issues!